gayathrikarasi-dev/steganography-c/README.md

 # Steganography Using C (LSB Technique)

 ## Overview
-- This project implements image steganography in C
-- Uses Least Significant Bit (LSB) technique
-- Hides secret text inside BMP images
+This project implements image steganography in C using the Least Significant Bit (LSB) technique.
+It allows secret text messages to be hidden inside BMP image files and later extracted without causing noticeable changes to the image.
-- Allows decoding of hidden data without image distortion

 ## Features
 - Encode secret messages into BMP images